michielkeijts/cakephp-minify/README.md

-# CakeMinifier plugin for CakePHP
+# CakeMinify plugin for CakePHP

 ## Installation